patriciosanchezh/shop/README.md

 }

 ```
 You can add the role.
-You can put root only if you are connect as a user's root.
+You can put root only if you are logged in as a user with role root.

-NOTE: We omit the header in the following but it's necessary.
+NOTE: We omit writing the header in the following but it's necessary.

 If it's a valid email you will get: